NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Why is wine storage humidity important?
 Humidity plays a key role in maintaining the integrity of wine bottle corks.
 The cork acts as a barrier, keeping oxygen out and preserving the wine’s flavor and aroma.
 If the environment is too dry, the cork can shrink or crack, allowing air to seep in and spoil the wine.
 On the other hand, excessive humidity can cause mold growth and damage labels, but it rarely harms the wine itself if the bottle remains sealed.

 In short, the importance of humidity in wine storage lies in its effect on both the wine and its packaging.
-Proper wine bottle orientation also helps keep corks moist and effective.
+Proper wine bottle orientation also helps keep corks moist and effective, and using the right Ultra wine racks supports both orientation and airflow for optimal storage.

 Understanding Wine Cellar Humidity and Its Effects